AsaLap/PlantGEMs/README.md

 example_PT.ini : Example of an ini file for the pathwayToolsPrep pipeline.

 index.txt : Example of index file for the pathwayToolsPrep pipeline.

-### -- Others --

-rapport.ipynb : Jupyter NoteBook file to help for the writing of the internship report.

 ## HOW TO USE :